thriveweb/sailing-paradise/content/boatTours/2018-08-31-christmas-parties.md

     https://www.youtube.com/watch?v=vr0qNXmkUJ8&list=PLNhzc-Os3JK8ExayVzzoHVvP2c0-4_oqt
 contentColumnTitle: Not your average office Christmas Party!
 contentColumn: >-

-  Work Christmas Parties...the one day (or night) of the year at work that has the potential to bring the team together in a way that no team meeting or corporate event can do, but sadly often falls flat.
+  Work Christmas Parties...the one day (or night) of the year that has the potential to bring the team together in a way that no team meeting or corporate event can do, but sadly often falls flat.
 If your Gold Coast Christmas Party has fallen into the 'get me out of here this is soooooo dull' category once too often, we are here to help fix that!